93.324 - 2020 State Health Insurance Assistance Program (SHIP) Base Grant

 Reports

 Applicants should review the individual funding opportunity announcement for information on programmatic and evaluation reporting requirements.
-Submit a bi-monthly fiscal program reports via the GATA System.
+Submit monthly fiscal program reports via the GATA System.

 Audits